Programming-SBCG853-Cohort2/learning-linux-JaneNjeri/README.md

     **touch** - creating empty files that we want to work with.

-    **mv** - moves files in between directories, indication the destination to move the files.
+    **mv** - moves files or directories in between directories, indication the destination to move the files.
 It is also used to rename files.

-    **
+When using an asterisk, you tell your computer to pick anything that either has specific letters or starts with or ends with.

+    **rm** - enables one to remove files and directories.
+Use of -i is very key in ensuring you get a confirmation before deleting anything.

+    **cp** - copies files, which is like moving files but you remain with copy (keeping in mind source and target).
+This command can also be applied to copy directories but uses the command-line options -R or -r, to mean recursively.